By Cameron Hewitt

 For others, however, this theory is an insulting oversimplification.
-Sure, animosity has long simmered in the Balkans, but for centuries before World War II, the various groups had lived more or less in harmony.
+Sure, animosity has long simmered in the Balkans — as it has in many other parts of Europe (the centuries of French-English or Russian-German warfare, for example).
+And for many centuries leading up to World War II, the various groups had lived more or less in harmony.
 The critical component of these wars — what made them escalate so quickly and so appallingly — was the single-minded, self-serving actions of a few selfish leaders who shamelessly and aggressively exploited existing resentments to advance their own interests.
-It wasn’t until Milošević, Karadžić, Tuđman, and others expertly manipulated the people’s grudges that the region fell into war.
+It wasn't until Milošević, Karadžić, Tuđman, and others expertly manipulated the people's grudges that the region fell into war.
 By vigorously fanning the embers of ethnic discord, polluting the airwaves with hate-filled propaganda, and carefully controlling media coverage of the escalating violence, these leaders turned what could have been a healthy political debate into a holocaust.

 Tension still exists throughout the former Yugoslavia — especially in the areas that were most war-torn.
-Croatians and Slovenes continue to split hairs over silly border disputes, Bosnia-Herzegovina groans under the crippling inefficiency of four autonomous governments, and Serbs ominously warn that they’ll take up arms to reclaim Kosovo.
-Observers can’t escape the painful truth that, just as grudges held over from World War II were quickly ignited in the 1990s, holdover tensions from the recent wars could someday ignite a new wave of conflict.
-When the people of this region encounter other Yugoslavs in their travels, they instantly evaluate each other’s accent to determine: Are they one of us, or one of them?
+Croatians and Slovenes continue to split hairs over silly border disputes, Bosnia-Herzegovina groans under the crippling inefficiency of four autonomous governments, and Serbs ominously warn that they'll take up arms to reclaim Kosovo.
+Observers can't deny the painful possibility that, just as grudges held over from World War II were quickly ignited in the 1990s, holdover tensions from the recent wars could someday ignite a new wave of conflict.
+When people from a certain generation encounter other former Yugoslavs in their travels, they instantly evaluate each other's accent to determine: Are they one of us, or one of them?

-For the visitor, it’s tricky to get an impartial take on the current situation, or even on historical “facts.”
-As the people you meet will tell you their stories, sometimes it’s just as important to listen to the tone and subtext of their tale as it is to try to judge its veracity.
+For the visitor, it's tricky to get an impartial take on the current situation, or even sometimes to pin down historical "facts."
+As the people you meet tell you their stories, sometimes it's just as important to listen to the tone and subtext of their tale as it is to try to judge its veracity.
 Are they preaching a message of reconciliation or one of provocation?